This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Because cattle, pigs and chickens raised on pasture get plenty of exercise, sunshine and pesticide-free forage naturally inoculated with healthy probiotic bacteria, they tend to be naturally healthy and free of disease.
 And raising livestock holistically on pastures that can’t be used for crops is actually beneficial to the environment, too.

 And unlike industrially-raised animals, naturally-raised meats, fish, dairy and eggs are very high in Vitamins A, B-12, folate, E, D, and K, as well as bioavailable heme iron, zinc and other essential minerals.
-During winter months, pasture-raised animal foods and wild seafood are pretty much the only good source of Vitamin D many people have access to.
+During winter months, naturally-raised animal foods and wild seafood are pretty much the only good source of Vitamin D many people have access to.

 For example, compared to industrial eggs, pasture raised eggs have: